CarlosLRamirez/notes/content/Linux/20250611T0831-my-linux-upskill-challenge-day-10.md

 ```

 - Minute values can be from 0 to 59.

 - Hour values can be from 0 to 23.

 - Day of month values can be from 1 to 31.

 - Month values can be from 1 to 12.

 - Day of week values can be from 0 to 6, with 0 denoting Sunday.

-We can use operators or wiildcards like:
+We can use operators or wildcards like:

 - `*`  -->  Wildcard, indicates every posible time interval

 - `,`  -->  to list different values separated by a comma

 - `-`  -->  to specify a range between two numbers

 - `/`  -->  specify a periodicity or frequency

 For instance, if you want to programa command to run every 2 hours, from 8am to 18pm, during the weekdays: